pubkey/rxdb/docs-src/docs/replication-server.md

 When you client behaves wrong in any case, like update non-allowed values or changing documents that it is not allowed to, the server will drop the connection and the replication state will emit on the `forbidden$` observable.
-It will also automatically stop the replication so that your client does not accidentially DOS attack the server.
+It will also automatically stop the replication so that your client does not accidentally DOS attack the server.

 ```ts
 replicationState.forbidden$.subscribe(() => {